PLOS/Dockerfiles/README.md

 Running
 -------

-To see a list of sample stacks that combine the use of these images see the configurations/ directory.
-Here is how you would run one:
+To see a list of sample stacks that combine the use of these images run app.sh.
+Here is how you would run one stack:

-    DOCKERFILES=$(pwd) docker-compose -f configurations/wombat.yml up
-or
     ./app.sh wombat

 Now, in the case above you can visit some pages to see they are up: